RajsimmanRavi/Elascale_secure/README.md

 In fact, you can deploy on other non-OpenStack based platforms as well, as long it has the docker-machine drivers.

 **Note:** We have not tested on any other platform, aside from SAVI infrastructure (which is based on OpenStack).
 Just make sure your **vm-name** is prefixed with **iot-** as the autoscaling engine only recognizes those VMs.

+### Network Monitoring Configuration ###

+We extended the functionality of our Autoscaler to monitor links within a network and adjust the bandwidth (using SDN QoS policies) automatically.

+There are a couple of things that need to be configured for proper network monitoring:
+    * Make sure to deploy Elascale on ViNO (Virtual Network Overlay).
+For more information: refer to: https://github.com/RajsimmanRavi/vino_elascale
+    * Make sure you build the correct graph in setup_topology.py
+    * Make sure the ports are correctly set in the graph (port names)
+    * Make sure you have the correct MACs and IPs in engine_config.py

+**Note:** This is not started by default.
+You can start by running get_netstats.py

 ### Ports Required ###